 Frequently asked questions

-How long does it take to incorporate a French company?Setting up a French company can be completed in about three weeks.
+How long does it take to incorporate a French company?Setting up a French company can be completed in about two weeks.

 How difficult is it to open a corporate bank account for a French company?It is very easy to open a corporate bank account with a reputable international bank in the France.